 We can use this expression to calculate the wavelength if we know the grating spacing and the angle 0.
-If the incident radiation contains several wavelength, the m th-order maximum for each wavelength occurs at a specific angle.
+If the incident radiation contains several wavelengths, the mth-order maximum for each wavelength occurs at a specific angle.
 All wavelengths are seen at θ =0, corresponding to m=0, the zeroth-order maximum (m=1) is observed at the angle that satisfies the relationship sin θ =λ/d: the second-order maximum (m=2) is observed at a larger angle θ, and so on.

 The intensity distribution for a diffraction grating obtained with the use of a monochromatic source.
-Note the sharpness of the principle maxima and the broadness of the dark areas.
+Note the sharpness of the principal maxima and the broadness of the dark areas.
 This is in contrast to the broad bright fringes characteristic of the double-slit interference pattern.
-Because the principle maxima are so sharp, they are very much brighter than double-slit interference maxima.
+Because the principal maxima are so sharp, they are very much brighter than double-slit interference maxima.

 Grating element definition

 Distance between two consecutive slits (lines) of the grating is called grating element.
 Grating element ‘d’ is calculated as: